AES Long Put Strategy

 What is a long put on AES?

 A long put on AES is the long put strategy applied to AES (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With AES stock trading near $14.64, the strikes shown on this page are snapped to the nearest listed AES chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With AES stock at $14.73 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed AES chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are AES long put max profit and max loss calculated?